What is a League?

 For more information on league rules, visit the main RULES page here.

 Leagues range in size from single players, doubles format, triples, four and five person teams.
-Leagues generally bowl every week on the same day at the same time, but in recent times, there are those which bowl once a fortnight or even once a month.
+Leagues generally bowl every week on the same day at the same time at the same TBA registered centre.
+In recent times, there are those which bowl once a fortnight or even once a month at the same TBA registered centre.
 Most centres also have what’s known as a ‘Phantom League’, for those bowlers who may not be able to make it on the same day and time each week due to work commitments, for example.
 Phantom leagues allow bowlers to come in any time throughout the week and bowl their games.

 League affairs are conducted by officers elected by the bowlers, or by the bowling centre management and staff.
 Leagues follow established rules, but can add their own when necessary.